Nob Hill 3

 No analysis available

-I searched for STR-related terms such as short-term rental allowed, vacation rental, NUC, TVU, or 30-day minimum rules.
-There were no references at all, so there is no evidence that short-term rentals are allowed in this building.
+I searched for short-term rental indicators such as STR allowed, legal vacation rental, NUC, TVU, or hotel-style rental terms.
+The listings contain no such language, so there is no evidence that short-term rentals are allowed here.

-I looked for hotel pool references such as hotel rental program, managed by hotel, or branded rental pool participation.
-None were mentioned, and since STR allowance is not established here, this must remain false.
+I looked for hotel pool references such as hotel rental program, managed by hotel, or branded pool participation.
+None were mentioned, and because STR is not supported by the remarks, this is set to false.

 No analysis available